Staci’s Travel Tips

 People

 Wherever you go, take the time to talk to the locals.
-Everyone is an expert of their own surroundings, so ask the opinion of others.
-You’ll learn more, be enchanted and make new friends.
+Everyone is an expert on their own surroundings, so ask the opinion of others.
+You’ll learn more, be enchanted, and make new friends.
 If you don’t speak the language, learn the greetings and some basic phrases.
 It will go a long way.
 Most likely you’ll find yourself pointing and hand gesturing a lot, laughing all the while.
-Kindness and respect speak in any language.

 Airports